MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/network-requirements/network-requirements.md

 - [Configuring Quality of Service on Microsoft Lync Phone Edition Devices](http://technet.microsoft.com/library/a6eb2620-a512-4ab6-bdfd-eb76be43bbfe.aspx).
 By default, QoS is enabled for Lync Phone Edition devices.
 You might want to change the default DSCP value to guarantee that all audio packets in your organization use the same DSCP code.

 > [!NOTE]
 > If you are using Windows Server 2012 or Windows Server 2012 R2 you might be interested in the new set of Windows PowerShell cmdlets available for managing QoS on that platform.
-For more information, see Network QoS Cmdlets in Windows PowerShell at [https://go.microsoft.com/fwlink/p/?LinkId=285379](https://go.microsoft.com/fwlink/p/?LinkId=285379).
+For more information, see [Network QoS Cmdlets in Windows PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=285379).

 QoS is also discussed in the whitepaper [Network Planning, Monitoring, and Troubleshooting with Lync Server](https://www.microsoft.com/en-us/download/details.aspx?id=39084) with additional details and depth.
 While the content refers explicitly to Lync 2010 and Lync 2013, the considerations for Skype for Business Server 2015 are unchanged.